coderefinery/git-intro/_episodes/04-staging-area.md

 ## Commit history is telling a story

-Commit history is telling a story about how your code came to be.
+Your *current code* is very important, but the *history* can be just as important - it tells a story about how your code came to be.

-- Code is rarely self-documenting.
-- Code also doesn't reveal how it came to be, only what is there now.
-- It would be great if all changes were documented, but that is too much to ask.
-- What is a good compromise?
+- Each individual line of code rarely stands alone.
+- You often want to see all the related changes together.
+- But you also hardly ever do one thing at once.

-Git forces you to create version history and commit messages, and if these are clear then you are a long way to organized code.
+Along with your code, git creates a *history* for you, and if your history is clear then you are a long way to organized code.

 > ## Discussion
 >
-> To motivate why we have always first staged with `git add` and then committed with `git commit`
-> let us discuss three examples:
+> Here are four types of history.
+What are the advantages and
+> disadvantages of each, when you look at it later?
 >
 > Example 1 (newest commit is on top):
 >